Like parental abuse of children, abuse of one sibling by another can fall into three main categories.

-- there is existing domestic violence and/or emotional abuse occurring within the household between the parents: this is because abusive behaviour is very often learned behaviour (ie a child may model his behaviour on that of an abusive father or step-father whether consciously or unconsciously).
+- there is existing domestic violence and/or emotional abuse occurring within the household between the parents: this is because abusive behavior is very often learned behavior (ie a child may model his behavior on that of an abusive father or step-father whether consciously or unconsciously).

 - parents are cold and emotionally distant from children.

 - a child is bullied at school and displaces (takes out) his anger about this on a vulnerable sibling.

 - a child is put under excessive strain within the family, including having to take on a caring role that he is not emotionally mature enough to cope with psychologically (such as being ‘parentified’)

 - a child is the victim of parental physical, emotional or sexual abuse and displaces his anger about this on a vulnerable sibling.